Irrational-Encoding-Wizardry/yuuno/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Irrational-Encoding-Wizardry/yuuno/issues.
+The best way to send feedback is to send an email to ~cid-chan/yuuno-devel@lists.sr.ht

 If you are proposing a feature: